 An ongoing investigation by GEOSCIENCE (2014) is intended to update the Fugro (2005) numerical groundwater flow model.
-Although not finalized, the revised perennial yield of the Paso Robles Basin, as calculated by GEOSCIENCE (2014) is 89,600 AFY.
+Although not finalized at the time of this writing, the revised perennial yield of the Paso Robles Basin, as calculated by GEOSCIENCE (2014) is 89,600 AFY.
 A separate perennial yield value of the Atascadero Basin was not calculated.

-The Paso Robles Basin outlet is northwest of and downstream of Bradley, where it is hydraulically connected with the Salinas Valley Groundwater Basin.
-Outflow (primarily surface flow and Salinas River underflow) from the Atascadero Basin enters the Estrella subrea of the Paso Robles Basin.
+The Paso Robles Basin outlet is northwest of and downstream of Bradley, where it is hydraulically connected with the Salinas Valley Basin.
+Outflow (primarily surface flow and Salinas River underflow) from the Atascadero Basin enters the Estrella subarea of the Paso Robles Basin.